 The instructions for the project are clear and there are no complex tools needed.
 If your young ones are aged 5 and over, this is a great kit for them.

-You get FSC-certified materials with this one, so you know it’s a high-quality wood building kit.
+You get FSC-certified materials with this one, so you know it’s one of the higher quality wood building kits.
 The materials include everything you need, including paint pots and a paintbrush.
 This will let your kid color the birdhouse on his own, further stimulating his imagination.

 That’s one of the unique things about this woodworking kit, since most products focus on hands-on building, unlike theoretical lessons in manuals or books about woodwork.
 So while many enjoy the raw and rustic look of an unpainted birdhouse, allowing your child to do some finishing touches would encourage creativity too

 6. Original Hobby Wood Craft 3D Puzzle Kit

 If your kid likes the idea of decorating their finished project but you want to give them a bit of a challenge, this 5-pack 3D puzzle kit is a great choice.
 You get 5 paint sets with all the primary colors, plus green, white and black.